Computation of Miura surfaces with gradient Dirichlet boundary conditions: Abstract

 \section{Abstract}

 Miura surfaces are the solutions of a constrained nonlinear elliptic system of equations.
 This system is derived by homogenization from the Miura fold, which is a type of origami fold with multiple applications in engineering.
 A previous inquiry, gave suboptimal conditions for existence of solutions and proposed an $H^2$-conformal finite element method to approximate them.
-In this paper, the existence of Miura surfaces is studied using a mixed formulation.
-It is also proved that the constraints propagate from the boundary to the interior of the domain for well-chosen boundary conditions.
-Then, a numerical method based on a least-squares formulation, Taylor--Hood finite elements and a Newton method is introduced to approximate Miura surfaces.
+In this paper, the existence of Miura surfaces is studied using a gradient formulation.
+It is also proved that, under some hypotheses, the constraints propagate from the boundary to the interior of the domain.
+Then, a numerical method based on a stabilized least-square formulation, conforming finite elements and a Newton method is introduced to approximate Miura surfaces.
 The numerical method is proved to converge and numerical tests are performed to demonstrate its robustness.

 \textit{Keywords: Origami, nonlinear elliptic equation, Kinematics of deformation.}

 \textit{AMS Subject Classification: 35J66, 65N12, 65N15, 65N30 and 74A05.}